auth0/docs/articles/flows/guides/device-auth/includes/user-authorization.md

 ![User Confirmation](/media/articles/flows/guides/device-auth/user-confirmation.png)

-At this point, the user has authenticated, the device has been authorized, and an Access Token has been issued for the device app.
+At this point, the user has authenticated, and the device has been authorized.